ESO-Rennes/Pedestrians-Typology-Bogota/README.md

 This blog presents a method for devising a typology of walkers based on a Household Travel Survey conducted in 2019 in Bogotá, and available in <a href="https://www.simur.gov.co/encuestas-de-movilidad" target="_blank"> open data</a>.
 The analysis combines sociodemographic characteristics of individuals and variables describing their mobility practices.
 Maps showing the concentration of the places of residence of the six walker profiles are also proposed.
 The profiles clearly show the mobility of the caretaker, and more surprisingly, the practice of walking among more affluent individuals living in the business districts of the city.
 These results can contribute to the reflections of decision-makers on the mobility of care, and more generally on pedestrian mobility.
 The method developed in R is replicable to other urban areas and other groups of people using other modes, such as cycling.

-This study is part of the activities of the <a href="https://modural.hypotheses.org/le-projet" target="_blank" rel="noopener">Modural program</a> funded by the French National Research Agency.
+This study is part of a PhD thesis developped by <a href="https://perso.univ-rennes2.fr/arthur.ducasse" target="_blank">Arthur Ducasse</a> and also part of the activities of the <a href="https://modural.hypotheses.org/le-projet" target="_blank" rel="noopener">Modural program</a> funded by the French National Research Agency.

 #### Key words
 <i>pedestrians; typology; care mobility; household travel survey; factor analysis, clustering, Bogotá, R script</i>